React Flow: Everything you need to know

 Performance optimization in React Flow

 One unique advantage of React Flow is its built-in support for virtualization.
-This means it only renders the elements that are currently visible on the screen, instead of everything in the diagram.
-You can enable this feature by setting a single property: <onlyRenderVisibleElements>.
-It’s an easy way to improve performance, especially when working with large diagrams.
+This feature ensures that only the elements currently visible on the screen are rendered, instead of the entire diagram.
+Enabling it is as simple as setting the <onlyRenderVisibleElements> property, and it can significantly boost performance when working with large and complex graphs.

 Why does React Flow get slow?